 The state of Montana enforces increased penalties for all violations within work zones.
 These increased penalties are known as Work Zone Enhancements.
 Workers must be present and there must be signs idicating road work is in progress in order for Work Zone Enhancements to be enforced.
 In Montana, Work Zone Enhacements are:

 The legal Blood Alcohol Content (BAC) is 0.08%.
-States often enforce more strict mandatory penalties for drivers above a certain BAC.
+Driving while above the legal limit is called Driving Under the Influence.
+Driving while above certain BAC is called Driving while intoxicated and carries a heavier penalty.
 In Montana, driving with a BAC above 0.16% will trigger automatic enhanced minimum penalties.

 Cellphones and other handheld devices are banned while driving in most states.
 In Montana, hand-held devices such as phones and mp3 player are are not banned.
-Hands-free interaction with cellphones is allowed.
+Handheld devices bans prohibit talking on the phone without a hands-free system.

 Texting while driving is not banned in Montana.
 In Montana, distracted driving is listed as a category on police crash report forms.

 Montana requires seabelt use.
 Seatbelt enforcement is concidered secondary, which means you cannot be pulled over for violating a seatbelt law.
 The fine for a seatbelt law violation in Montana is $20.00.
-Seatbelt laws very by state.
-Many states require passengers to wear seatbelts as well.
+Safety belt laws very state-by-state.
+Consult your states Department of Transportation for specific seatbelt use laws.